-- An object-oriented programming language and support library
+- An object-oriented programming language

 - A library of objects

-- A set of development tools
+- A suite of development tools

+- A runtime environment

-This document is about the first component of the development environment-the programming language and its runtime environment.
+This document is about the first component of the development environment-the programming language.
 It fully describes the Objective-C language, and provides a foundation for learning about the second component, the Mac OS X Objective-C application frameworks-collectively known as Cocoa.
 You can start to learn more about Cocoa by reading Getting Started with Cocoa.
-The two main development tools you use are Xcode and Interface Builder, described in Xcode 2.0 User Guide and Interface Builder respectively.
+The two main development tools you use are Xcode and Interface Builder, described in Xcode Workspace Guide and Interface Builder respectively.
+The runtime environment is described in a separate document, Objective-C 2.0 Runtime Programming Guide.